-Jackson Lears is Board of Governors Distinguished Professor of History at Rutgers and the Editor in Chief of Raritan.
+Jackson Lears is Board of Governors Distinguished Professor of History at Rutgers and Editor in Chief of Raritan.
 He is the author of Rebirth of a Nation: The Making of Modern America, 1877–1920, among other books.
-(February 2017)
+(December 2017)

 The True Flag: Theodore Roosevelt, Mark Twain, and the Birth of American Empire